PresentLocation/Art64X/190926/WebsiteMapping.md

 1. Structure of product
 2. Structure of the user experience

-Site map tend to be based on features or topics.
+Site maps tend to be based on features or topics.

 In the same way a grocery store organizes fresh produce in one area and frozen food in another, a web site tends to organize itself in ways that will facilitate a structured visit for users.

+By developing a site map, we get to explore ways we might organize the things that will be presented on a website.
+This exploration will help us better understand the product, its content, its audience, and the possibilities of providing a meaningful experience.

 > ### SITE MAPPING CASE STUDY: http://www.amargosaoperahouse.org
 >